tdemelle-SiP/ESLintAutoOnSave/README.md

 ## Custom Configuration

-You can customize the ESLint rules by editing the `.eslintrc.js` file in your project root.
+You can customize the ESLint rules by editing the `.eslintrc.cjs` file in your project root.
 Modify this file to tailor the linting rules to your project's specific needs.

 ## Troubleshooting